-Depending on the time scale, we see the following latency and accuracy requirements for high accuracy applications:
+Depending on the time scale, we see the following latency and accuracy requirements for high-accuracy applications:

-- UR1: better than 10 cm in real time and near-real time, - UR2: less than 5 mm for diurnal and sub-diurnal time scales, latency hours to days, - UR3: 2-3 mm on monthly to seasonal time scales, - UR4; better than 1 mm/yr on decadal to 50 years time scales.
+- UR1: better than 10 cm in real time and near-real time; - UR2: less than 5 mm for diurnal and sub-diurnal time scales, latency hours to days; - UR3: 2-3 mm on monthly to seasonal time scales; - UR4: better than 1 mm/year on decadal to 50 years time scales.

-Presently, GPS&IGS satisfies most of the requirements for UC3, though the stability of this combined system is still not meeting the 1 mm/yr limit due to deficiencies in the stability of the underlying ITRF.
+Presently, GPS&IGS satisfies most of the requirements for UC3, though the stability of this combined system is still not meeting the 1 mm/year limit due to deficiencies in the stability of the underlying ITRF.
 Moreover, too many and uncoordinated changes in the IGS tracking network with respect to number of stations, hardware, software, processing strategy, and theory for programs further decrease the stability of the system.
 Thus, the GPS&IGS system still appears to be in a research and pre-operational state.

-GPS&IGS does not meet the User Category 1 requirements both due to properties of the GPS-alone system but also to the large latency for crucial IGS products.
-For this User Category, local and regional augmentations are currently required.
+GPS&IGS does not meet the UC1 requirements due to properties of the GPS-alone system combined with the large latency for crucial IGS products.
+For this user category, local and regional augmentations are currently required.

-Some but not all needs of the User Category 2 are met by GPS&IGS but again, large latency or insufficient accuracy of the rapid IGS products leave a considerable share of this User Category in the need of local or regional augmentation systems.
+Some but not all needs of the UC2 are met by GPS&IGS but either the large latency of the precise IGS products or the insufficient accuracy of the rapid IGS products leave a considerable share of this user category in the need of local or regional augmentation systems.

-While UR1 and partly UR2 can be met by local to wide-area augmentation systems, are UR3 and UR4 requirements that depend crucially on the quality of ITRF and the available products.
+While UR1 and partly UR2 can be met by local to wide-area augmentation systems there are UR3 and UR4 requirements that depend crucially on the quality of ITRF and the available products.
 Moreover, achieving UR1 and UR2 through a Signal-in-Space Only system would considerable increase the areas of applications and provide significant economic advantages.

-In order to meet the User Requirements and to server the needs of the User Categories specified above, the following general system specifications can be set up for the IGGOS and the ITRF:
+In order to meet the user requirements and to serve the needs of the user categories specified above, the following general system specifications could be set up for the GGOS and the ITRF:

-• Contribution to G3OS:
+Contribution to G3OS:

-- long-term operation, both for reference frame and contribution of observations to G3OS (long observational records), - operational kernal, providing long-term stability, - integrated, homogeneous (in time), and accessible databases.
+- o long-term operation for the reference frame as well as the contribution of geodetic observations to G3OS (long observational records); - o operational kernel, providing long-term stability; - o integrated, homogeneous (in time), and accessible databases.